exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/manuals/export_import/menu_export_import.rst

    | Exclude deleted information | Does not export data with the "deleted" status.            |
    +-----------------------------+------------------------------------------------------------+

+.. list-table:: History
+   :header-rows: 1
+   :align: left

+   * - No
+     - Menu/Page
+     - Description
+   * - 1
+     - With history
+     - Exports records with their history included.
+   * - 2
+     - Without history
+     - Exports records without their history.

 | (2) Select which menus to export and press the 《Export》 button.

 .. figure:: /images/ja/export_import/overview/menu_export_1.png